First Triumvirate: At Rome

 Pompey had the most to lose.
 After alienating the Metelli by divorcing Mucia, Pompey's alliance with Caesar and Crassus alienated some former allies in the 60s as well, including the Cornelii Lentuli.
 The triple alliance also led to other formerly rivalrous families mending their relationships.
 The Luculli and Servilii, who had been rivals for decades, "combined to withstand the triumvirs".
 Similarly, the Scibonii Curiones, Cornelii Sullae, and Memmii switched from supporting Pompey into opposing him and Caesar.
 In general, "there can be no coincidence in the fact that, in almost every case, former amici of Pompey are first seen to be ranged with the opposition in the year 59... by maintaining a consciously moral posture, driving the triumvirs to extreme measures, and parading their own martyrdom, Cato and his associates ruined triumviral credit among the people and assembled aristocratic collaboration in resistance".

 Early in 59 BC, Caesar and Pompey had ratified the adoption of Publius Clodius Pulcher into a plebeian clan.
 Clodius was an independent agent who was adept at playing political enemies off of each other.
-Soon after Clodius' adoption was ratified, he, against Caesar's wishes, stood successfully stood for a tribunate for 58 BC.
+Soon after Clodius' adoption was ratified, he, against Caesar's wishes, successfully stood for a tribunate for 58 BC.
 After some slights from Caesar and Pompey relating to assignment of a foreign mission, he broke with them.
 At the start of his tribunate, Clodius pushed forward four popular bills to expand grain imports, provide free grain to Roman citizens in the city, restore the collegia (professional organisations), regulate the use of auspices as obstructive tactics, and regulate the power of the censors to remove senators.
 He also moved agitating against Cicero's illegal execution of the Catilinarian conspirators during his consulship in 63 BC.
 While Cicero had secured some promises of protection from Pompey, Crassus, Caesar, and the consuls for 58 BC, "the promised assistance... never materialised" because Clodius had quickly gained a powerful popular following which the fraying alliance was unwilling to oppose.
 He also quickly won over the consuls of that year by promising them the plum provincial assignments they needed to avoid bankruptcy.